iZettle/sdk-android/README.md

 7. `RefundFailureReason.AlreadyRefunded` - Payment was already refunded
 8. `RefundFailureReason.AmountTooHigh` - Trying to perform refund with amount higher than original payment
 9. `RefundFailureReason.RefundExpired` - Payment refund is too old to be refunded
-10. `RefundFailureReason.InsufficientFunds` - Account has no sufficient funds to perform refund
+10. `RefundFailureReason.InsufficientFunds` - Account does not have sufficient funds to perform refund
 11. `RefundFailureReason.PartialRefundNotSupported` - Partial refund is not allowed for this payment

 #### RefundResult.Completed